 Lua Resource System

-You never load or install resources manually on the client.
-You write code that runs when the resource starts.
+The practical takeaway is simple: you never "install" or "load" resources manually on the client.
+You write code that assumes the resource will begin executing only when the engine starts it.

 Mandatory Structure